dolan-in/dgman/README.md

 fmt.Println(user.UID)
 ```

-The above will insert a node with the following JSON string, with the field `"user":""` added in:
+The above will insert a node with the following JSON string, with the field `"dgraph.type":"user"` added in:

 ```json
 {"user":"","email":"alexander@gmail.com","username":"alex123"}